 Start your day by visiting Zinc Cafe.
 Their extensive breakfast menu features quiche, scrambled eggs, avocado toast, omelets, and Belgian waffles.
 Their selection of hot and cold drinks is amazing.
 Don’t forget to check it out.

 The Arts District is famous for its murals and street art.
 You will find mural after mural after mural in a compact area.
-If this is your kind of things walk along Traction Avenue, S Hewitt Street, S Garey Street, 3rd Street, 4th Street (home of the Container Yard) and 5th Street.
+If this is your kind of thing, walk along Traction Avenue, S Hewitt Street, S Garey Street, 3rd Street, 4th Street (home of the Container Yard), and 5th Street.

 Those who like to shop can explore stores such as Apolis, Warby Parker and Shinola on 3rd Street.
 Other stores can be found at Santa Fe Avenue.

 A nice number of distilleries have popped up in the Arts District.
-You can visit, tour and taste on places such as The Spirit Guild, Lost Spirits Distillery or Greenbar Distillery.
+You can visit, tour, and taste at places such as The Spirit Guild, Lost Spirits Distillery, or Greenbar Distillery.
 The prices are reasonable ($12-$20).